Crafted-Thoughts/Take-Home-Project-One-Second-A-Day/README.md

 [Journal X](https://apps.apple.com/us/app/journal-x-diary-with-lock/id1360257373) and [Timesheet X](https://apps.apple.com/us/app/timesheet-x-track-work-hours/id1466196878) are really well designed apps and it will help you to make designs consistent with our app’s design.

 **Moreover, please refer to [Daily Snap](https://apps.apple.com/us/app/daily-snap-video-diary/id1208338212) to understand the app idea only.
-It is a common mistake to make a clone of Daily Snap with little tweeks **
+It is a common mistake to make a clone of Daily Snap or some other competior with little tweeks **

 ## Requirements
 You just need to design a camera, calendar, and combine features.
 You may decide to mix all three of them into one single screen or have separate screens for each of them.
 It’s totally up to you on how you plan to implement the UI/UX of One Second a Day.